mongodb/docs/source/reference/collection-statistics.rst

 .. status:: totalIndexSize

-   The value of this field reflects the total size of all indexes.
+   The total size of all indexes.
 This value is affected by the "``scale``" factor.

 .. status:: indexSizes

-   This field contains an embeded document that holds the ID and size of every existing index on the collection.
+   This field specifies the key and size of every existing index on the collection.
 This value is affected by the "``scale``" factor.

-   "indexSizes" : { "_id_" : 8176 },